About Us

 Becoming a Member

-First Baptist Church, Athens, welcomes as members any person who professes faith in Jesus Christ and a desire to be a member of our congregation.
+We welcome any person who professes faith in Jesus Christ and a desire to be a member of our congregation.
 New believers are baptized by immersion.
-Members are also welcomed by transfer of membership from any other Christian congregation regardless of denomination.
+Members are also welcomed by transfer of membership from any other Christian congregation.

 Always Becoming New